DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 One of the main issues encountered during development was the reliance on **hardcoded property names** within the MetaHuman Blueprints.
 For example, distinguishing the “Face” skeletal mesh from the “Body” mesh is only possible by checking the component's name, which is consistent across MetaHuman imports but not formally exposed or documented.

 These string-based identifiers, such as `"Face"`, `"Torso"`, `"Legs"`, and their equivalents for groom components, function as *magic values*—arbitrary constants embedded in code.
-As McConnell (2004:338) notes, such values represent global data that conceptually applies to the entire application and should be centralised to reduce redundancy and error-proneness.
+As McConnell (2004:338) notes, such values represent global data that conceptually applies to the entire application (in our case, to the entire plugin) and should be centralised to reduce redundancy and error-proneness.

 To manage this, I created a subclass of `UDeveloperSettings` called `UMetahumanComponentDataExtractorSettings`.
 This class provides a centralised configuration for the MetaHuman component names and relevant references: